mdolab/MACH-Aero/machAeroTutorials/aero_pygeo.rst

 ------------------
 There are three options for writing the geometry surface definition to file.

-    1. Write a dat file to view wing in Tecplot.
+    #.
+Write a dat file to view wing in Tecplot.
-    2. Write an IGES file.
+    #.
+Write an IGES file.
 This can be converted to a TIN file in ICEM.
-    3. Write a TIN file directly from pyGeo.
+    #.
+Write a TIN file directly from pyGeo.

 .. literalinclude:: ../tutorial/aero/geometry/generate_wing.py
+   :language: py
    :start-after: # rst Write output files

 Run it yourself!